 Question: How can we connect the pieces so they can move?

-Question: How does movement transfer from one part of the machine to another?
+Question: How does movement transfer from one set of levers to the whole system?

 Question: How can we make our Art Machine unique?
 The example has a face — what will theirs look like?

-Question: How do we connect our creature to the machine so it moves?
+Question: How do we attach our feature to the machine so it moves?

 Question: Now that your Art Machine is working, what could you change to make it do something completely different?